blancaat/online-store-jatdigit/README.md

 # online-store-microservices
-ONline store based on microservices.
+Online store based on microservices.
 Developed with Spring Boot and Spring Cloud.